 My vision is……

-In 2019, I took a group of black women to Ghana with in collaboration with Faith Agugu for a retreat and I’m really excited about building this venture and eventually having a building out there.
+I hear a lot of people saying that the answer to our liberation is self knowledge through studying our history, some would say that it’s through economic empowerment.
+These are valid pieces to the puzzle, but I believe our freedom begins with doing the individual and collective therapy work around our traumatised history.
+We must find the courage and space to process our loss of self, culture, safety and communities.
 Black people have absorbed so much racial pain over the years, that our very blackness has become the trigger that disconnects us.
-My vision is to build something that will help us find each again and love fearlessly the way Maat intended in the beginning.
+My vision is to build something that will help us find each again and love fearlessly the way RA intended in the beginning.